tomasra/pcl_monitor/MyAnalysis/ZLumiStudy/test/00README.txt

 They are in
 /eos/cms/store/cmst3/user/cmgtools/CMG

 You can use also the CMG discovery tool: getInfo.py -s "SELECT distinct(dataset_id), file_owner, path_name, dataset_fraction FROM dataset_details WHERE path_name LIKE '%V5_4_0'"

+(you need
+cvs co -d CMGTools/Production UserCode/CMG/CMGTools/Production
+)

 where the release refers to the CMG tool rlease as in: https://twiki.cern.ch/twiki/bin/view/CMS/CMGToolsReleasesExperimental

+* submitting the Jobs on the CMGTuples on the batch system

+You need to checkout:
+cvs co -d Tools/MyAnalysisTools UserCode/cerminar/Tools/MyAnalysisTools

+Then you can submit using the cfg in MyAnalysis/ZLumiStudy/test/prod/submission.cfg
+(the syntax is straightforward)

+To create the configuration files: submission.py --file submission.cfg --create

+To submit the jobs:
+submission.py --file submission.cfg --create

+To check the status
+submission.py --file submission.cfg --status

+This should return back for each job:
+1. the tree file
+2. the JSON file of the input cmgTuples
+3. the and of the inputJson file and the JSON_FILE provided for filtering